John and Griselda Lewis Collection

-The collection consists of some 20,000 items illustrating the history of printing from the fifteenth century to the present, the earliest item being a leaf from a book printed by William Caxton.
+The collection consists of some 20,000 items illustrating the history of printing and graphic design from the fifteenth century to the present, the earliest item being a leaf from a 14th-century manuscript.
 Much of the material can be described as printed ephemera and includes a huge range, from bottle labels to examples of fine printing.

 The collection is classified thematically and occupies about 87 boxes in which most of the specimens are mounted on large sheets - among the more intriguing categories are proclamations and broadsides 1650 onwards; artists' greeting cards (1,200 items); 19th century lottery handbills, and the advertising archive of Reckitt & Coleman, Australia.